 Restart your Web server application to reload PHP and the configured extensions.

-Historically, the Win32 Apache web server binary from apache.org is compiled with the legacy Microsoft Visual Studio 6 compiler (VC6).
-MySQL no longer supports VC6, and as a consequence the MySQL Enterprise Plugin for Connector/PHP for Microsoft Windows is compiled with the newer VC9 compiler.
+MySQL no longer supports VC6, the MySQL Enterprise Plugin for Connector/PHP for Microsoft Windows is compiled with the newer VC9 compiler.
 You can not use PHP as a loaded module with an Apache web server build that uses VC6.
-Alternative Apache builds exist that use VC9, so check your source and be sure that your binaries are both compiled using VC9.
-Or, instead of loading PHP as a module, you can run PHP in (Fast)CGI mode.
-See http://windows.fyicenter.com/view.php?ID=68&R=71 for configuration details.
+Alternative Apache builds exist that use VC9.
+Check your source and ensure that your binaries are compiled using VC9.

 Note that PHP binaries for Microsoft Windows from php.net have